Pro Bono Program

 Pro Bono Recognition Ceremony

 As a way of thanking students who participate in the Pro Bono Program, GW Law celebrates certain students each year before graduation.
 Any student who provides 50 hours or more of pro bono legal services while at the law school will be recognized.
 This includes an invitation for the student and a guest to attend the annual Pro Bono Reception (typically at a Nationals game) to receive the Dean’s certificate as well as inclusion in the Honors & Awards section of the Commencement Program.
-GW Law also partners with the GW Center for Civic Engagement and Public Service to recognize students who have submitted 100+ hours with silver graduation cords, the Presidential Volunteer Service Award, which consists of a letter from President Obama, a Presidential Certificate, and a gold-silver-or-bronze lapel pin signifying the number of hours submitted up to 250+.
+GW Law also partners with the GW Center for Civic Engagement and Public Service to recognize students who have submitted 100+ hours with silver graduation cords and the Presidential Volunteer Service Award, which consists of a gold-silver-or-bronze lapel pin signifying the number of hours submitted up to 250+.